Charly Jordan Looks Smoking Hot In Skintight Workout Gear

 In the caption, Charly wrote that her new single was about to be released.
 She also mentioned her promotional partner, Fashion Nova.

-Her admirers headed to the comments to rave over hoe sexy she looked in the athletic wear.
+Her admirers headed to the comments to rave over how sexy she looked in the athletic wear.

 “Woooow!!!
 Look wonderful in this outfit,” one Instagram user wrote.